 Each entry involves random numbers.
 More on the number of entries in a moment.
 When starting the game or when resetting the jackpot after awarding it, the script chooses a random number between one and a secret maximum.
 For each entry, the script will choose another random number between one and a secret maximum.
 If the entry's random number matches the first random number, the player gets the jackpot.
 If the numbers don't match, the maximum decreases by one.
 If the maximum number drops below the first random number, the script will select a new first random number.
 The host does not know when the script will award it.
 (In fact, the host will only see the number of entries players earn.)

-The number of entries players earn depend on the number of points scored for each activity with exponential bonus entries for higher numbers.
-A player that gets one 1,000 point question correct will earn more entries than another player getting four 250 point questions.
+The number of entries players earn depend on the number of points scored, including bonuses, for each activity with exponential bonus entries for higher numbers.
 Detailed examples on calculating the number of entries appear at the end of the Detailed Examples section below.

 Players also earn bonus entries when the number of points added to the jackpot go above 10,000.
-Awarding the jackpot when the point value gets to a certain number removes the random aspect, and this just speeds up the process.
+Awarding the jackpot when the point value gets to a certain number removes the random aspect.

-The probabilities of getting the jackpot will not appear here.
-For each entry, the probability is one divided by the secret maximum number.
-The host doesn't know how to calculate the overall probability.
+Now, it's time to talk about the probability that players will get the jackpot.
+The host doesn't know how to calculate the overall probability, but for each question, the probability is one divided the secret maximum number.
 In the short run, the probability will fluctuate drastically depending on the number of entries earned; in the long run, however, the probability will increase over time.

 When the game ends, a player will get the jackpot.
 If a player solves the final puzzle, the player that was first will get it.
 If the players reveal the puzzle, the script will award it to a random player that isn't idling.
 If there's no final puzzle, the host will manually award it to the player in control.
 If no player is in control, go back to the last question answered correctly.
 The player that answered first will get it.